FAQS

 How do I sign my child up for Camp?

 Each fall, we utilize a lottery system to fill our camper spots for the following summer.
 Families may enter their children in our lottery through our website when it opens in October.
 We fill all available camper spots based on a random drawing conducted after the lottery window closes.
-A waitlist is started with the lottery overflow, and additional, hopeful campers-to-be may join that it through our website.
+A waitlist is started with the lottery overflow.
+Other potential campers may join the waitlist through our website.
 We fill any vacant spots from our waitlist, lottery overflow first, then others in the order received.
 Please do not be discouraged by the waitlist!
 Inevitably, many spots open up after the initial lottery due to changes to campers’ summer plans and other unforeseen circumstances, and we’d love to see your child on the list when it’s time to fill a vacated spot!

 Why do you have a lottery?